People don’t give enough credit to failure.

 Making a mistake is so feared in our heads that it prevents us from actually taking a step forward.

 Let’s fast forward to the truth.

 I have failed.
-I have lost over £60,000 from my personal savings to borrowed money from my family.
-I have never owned a house or enough assets to just sell and pay everyone back, I wasn’t given a stash of money to go start my business.
+I have lost over £60,000 from my personal savings and even borrowed money from my family.
+I have never owned a house or had enough assets to just sell and pay everyone back, I wasn’t given a stash of money to go start my business.

 And yes, I failed.
 In fact, I failed 3 times.